-Readers may wish to refer to our earlier notes, a list of which is provided on page 17 As Figure 1 shows, globally utilities and infrastructure have been underperforming wider market indices for some time now.
+Readers may wish to refer to our earlier notes, a list of which is provided on page 19 Global utilities and infrastructure have been underperforming wider market indices for some time now.
 Jean-Hugues feels that parts of EGL's investment universe are consequently attractively valued.
+Figure 1 shows (in the dark purple colour) the performance of a global utilities index (MSCI World Utilities) relative to the return on the wider market as represented by the MSCI World Index.
+It also shows the return of a global infrastructure index (in this case the S&P Global Infrastructure Index) against the same index.